 Rick published an article on the Greek conjunction αλλα in Discourse Studies and Biblical Interpretation: A Festschrift in Honor of Stephen H. Levinsohn.
 He also compiled Historic Creeds and Confessions in the late 1990s.

 Rick edited The New International Version English-Greek Reverse Interlinear of the New Testament (1984 and 2011 editions), The Lexham English Bible English-Greek Reverse Interlinear of the New Testament, and An English-Greek Reverse Interlinear of the Apostolic Fathers.
 He also took part in the alignment of the Lexham English Septuagint English-Greek Reverse Interlinear.

 Rick has presented at national meetings of the SBL and ETS as well as at BibleTech, the Bible Technology Conference.
 In February 2012 he presented a paper on Greek Syntactic Analyses at a symposium in Leiden, the Netherlands.
 Copies of all of these papers are available.

-Rick resides in Bellingham with his wife, Amy, their daughter, Ella, their son, Lucas, their cat, Oreo, and their dog Libby.
+Rick resides in Bellingham with his wife Amy, their daughter Ella, their sons Lucas and Josiah, their cat Oreo, and their dog Libby.
 And six bunnies, but they’re outside.